 Once taking full advantage of Information Dominance, the Force of the Future will have three fundamental characteristics: (1) Strategic Agility, (2) Precision Strike, and (3) Integrated Defense.
 Exploiting information dominance made possible by advances in technology will enhance all of these characteristics.

 Increased Anti-Access Tactics.
 Potential enemies recognize that they can make military access to their countries more difficult by using various relatively inexpensive anti-access tactics.
 Cruise missiles, mines (both land and sea), anti-aircraft artillery and missiles, and small surface craft make forced entry into any area problematic.
 The increasing sophistication of improvised explosive devices (IED) will require continued scientific and tactical innovation to reduce that threat.
 The United States military must be able to counter these tactics in order to assure access to strategically critical areas.
-This will involve materiel as well as intelligence innovation.

 Increased asymmetric attack.
 Most potential enemies will recognize that they cannot meet the United States in conventional military combat.
 They will increasingly resort to asymmetric tactics.
 Such attacks will be by conventional terrorism (bombings, shootings, kidnapping), unconventional terrorism (NBC attacks or holding cities or areas hostage to NBC attack), small unit attacks (irregular paramilitary units and raids by specially trained military units), use of IEDs, and information attacks (computer hacking, destructive viruses, stealth-spy viruses, conventional espionage).
 It will also take the form of piracy, arms trade, drug trafficking, and trafficking in human beings.